-Auto Italia is pleased to announce Collecting Dissonance, a newly commissioned exhibition of sculpture, image and garment works by the New York collective and label CFGNY.
+Auto Italia presents Collecting Dissonance, a new exhibition of sculpture, image and garment works by the New York collective and label CFGNY.

 The exhibition takes a new capsule collection of garments as its starting point.
 The clothes explore how personal and collective intimacies, relationships and agencies have been reshaped by the restrictions and instability caused by the ongoing pandemic, and the consequent heightening of power differentials along the lines of class and race.